Midas0615/React-Django-Sp/README.md

 # Playoffs or BUST!

-Sports fan application built with Django, React, and PostgreSQL, and deployed with Heroku cloud platform.
+Sports fan application built with Django, React, and PostgreSQL, leveraging a 3rd-party API, and deployed with Heroku cloud platform.

 **Live site:** <https://playoffs-or-bust.herokuapp.com/>